fastlane/fastlane/fastlane/lib/fastlane/actions/docs/snapshot.md

 - Easy verification that localizations fit into labels on all screen dimensions
 - It is an integration test: You can test for UI elements and other things inside your scripts
 - Be so nice, and provide new screenshots with every App Store update.
 Your customers deserve it
-- You realise, there is a spelling mistake in one of the screens?
+- You realize, there is a spelling mistake in one of the screens?
 Well, just correct it and re-run the script

 # UI Tests